3 Japanese Erasers that are Worth a Try

 |Plus W AIR-IN Eraser Green||Plus W AIR-IN Eraser Pink|

-The most striking feature of the Japanese eraser Plus W AIR-IN Eraser is above all using it you can erase clear letters only with a little force, which actually is brought by two different types of air bubbles that are contained in the eraser.
+The most striking feature of the Plus W AIR-IN Eraser is just it erases letters very well.
+This property is brought by two different types of air bubbles that are incorporated in the eraser.

-Besides, you can easily clean up the eraser dust, which comes together collectively, and the eraser with a little stick shape is convenient to carry around.
+Also, you can easily clean up the eraser dust, which comes together collectively.
+Thanks to the small stick shape, the eraser is convenient to carry around.

 Sakura FOAM ERASER W